j-silv/molegen/README.md

 # Molecular generation

-This is a project to learn how generative models work and showcase a project for drug discovery.
+I started this project to get hands-on experience with generative models and explore ML for drug discovery.

-I am replicating the following paper: [A two-step graph convolutional decoder for molecular generation](https://arxiv.org/abs/1906.03412).
+The code is a replication of the following paper: [A Two-Step Graph Convolutional Decoder for Molecule Generation](https://arxiv.org/abs/1906.03412) by Bresson et Laurent (2019).